Thursday, February 16, 2012

 The 1965-66 season was a memorable one for Delvecchio, highlighted by the only 30 goal season of his career, when he scored 31.
 That season would also be the fourth return to the Stanley Cup Finals in six seasons for Detroit.
 His season was capped off by being named the recipient of his second Lady Byng Trophy.

-Three seasons later Delvecchio set a career high in points with 25 goals and 58 assists for 83 points, including the 1,000th point of his career on February 16, 1969, only the third player in league history after Howe and Jean Beliveau to achieve that feat.
+Three seasons later Delvecchio set a career high in points with 25 goals and 58 assists for 83 points, including the 1,000th point of his career on this date in 1969, only the third player in league history after Howe and Jean Beliveau to achieve the feat.
 His efforts were recognized with the 1969 Lady Byng Trophy, the third of Delvecchio's career.

 The final four seasons of his career were as productive as any that came before, with the final full season seeing his second highest point total of his career.
 Although it was one of the rare seasons in which he did not score 20 goals, coming up just short at 18, he had his second highest assist total with 53 for 71 points.